rbrooks/AlacIt/README.markdown

 #### Single Files

 Convert a single file.
-This outputs a file called `song.m4v` in same directory.
+This outputs a file called `song.m4v` in same directory:

     alacit song.flac